Tendons & Ligaments: Treating Injuries and Supporting Healthy Tissues

 Supplementation with the building blocks of connective tissue may help support healthy, resilient tendons and ligaments.

-- Collagen is the main structural protein found in connective tissues such as tendons and ligaments, and supplementing with it may help those tissues stay strong and healthy.
+- Collagen is the main structural protein found in connective tissues such as tendons and ligaments.
+Supplementing with collagen may help those tissues stay strong and healthy.

 - Silica is required for cartilage formation and is thought to help maintain the strength of tendons and ligaments.

-- Vitamin C, a potent antioxidant, protects tissues throughout the body and is vital to the production of connective tissues, including cartilage, tendons and ligaments.
+- Vitamin C, a potent antioxidant, protects tissues throughout the body.
+Vitamin C is vital to the production of connective tissues, including cartilage, tendons and ligaments.

 - Super Oxide Dismutase (SOD), the most effective antioxidant in the body, is the first line of defense against free radicals that can damage cells.